NPJigaK/easy-video-trimmer-for-x/README.md

 Therefore, we consider it an **Alpha Version (experimental)** until the following major issues are resolved:

 - https://github.com/NPJigaK/easy-video-trimmer-for-x/issues/5
   - Due to technical constraints in WebAssembly, ffmpeg.wasm cannot utilize GPU hardware encoding, resulting in speeds **about 1/10 that of native (installed) software**.
-Processing times for long or high-quality videos can become extremely long.
+The new WebCodecs path mitigates this on browsers that support hardware encode, but environments without WebCodecs still fall back to CPU-only ffmpeg.wasm.

 - https://github.com/NPJigaK/easy-video-trimmer-for-x/issues/6
   - Chromium-based browsers currently limit stable parallel processing (thread count) of ffmpeg.wasm to a maximum of **4 threads**.
 Specifying 5 or more threads causes processing to hang.
 We're waiting for fixes from Chromium / ffmpeg.wasm developers.